Chart Color Schemes

 Hamilton displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-The dwelling structure in Hamilton, as per the latest Census, consisted of 58.3% houses and 41.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro NSW had 82.6% houses and 17.4% other dwellings.
-Home ownership in Hamilton was at 29.7%, with the rest of dwellings either mortgaged (24.3%) or rented (46.0%).
-The median monthly mortgage repayment in Hamilton was $2,000, higher than Non-Metro NSW's average of $1,733.
-The median weekly rent figure in Hamilton was recorded at $420, compared to Non-Metro NSW's $330.
-Nationally, Hamilton's mortgage repayments were higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Hamilton's dwelling structures, as per the latest Census, consisted of 58.3% houses and 41.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Regional NSW's 82.6% houses and 17.4% other dwellings.
+Home ownership in Hamilton was at 29.7%, with mortgaged dwellings at 24.3% and rented ones at 46.0%.
+The median monthly mortgage repayment in the area was $2,000, exceeding Regional NSW's average of $1,733.
+The median weekly rent figure in Hamilton was recorded at $420, compared to Regional NSW's $330.
+Nationally, Hamilton's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing